Anne Wilson Schaef

 I’d like to get your input on… as it will assist with…?

 Could you please help me by…?
 It will go a long way toward helping…

 Remember of course to provide a reason for why you are asking for their help and to also focus on the benefits that they will potentially derive from being helpful.
-And of course these benefits don’t need to be tangible.
-Just the “feeling” of helping someone in need because you empathise with their situation is very rewarding in and of itself.
+And of course, these benefits don’t need to be tangible.
+Just the “feeling” of helping someone in need because you empathize with their situation is very rewarding in and of itself.

 On the other hand, an indirect and more covert approach to asking for help can go a little something like this: